- BISAC Codes

 - Industry Resources

 One of the segments of the book eco-system that BISG serves are our fellow trade and standard associations.
-We have association members represented on our Content Structure Committee, Identification Committee, Rights Committee, Metadata Committee, Subject Codes Committee, and always welcome new members or current services providers publishers members to join any of our committees as well.
+We have association members represented on our Metadata, Rights, Subject Codes, and Workflow committees.
+We always welcome new members or current services providers publishers members to join any of our committees as well.

 BISG Resources for Trade & Standard Associations: